gissberg/raspIPTool/README.md

   2. Check for internet connectivity thru socket connection to gateway and www.google.com.
 The output is True or False
   3. Soft poweroff

- I'm planning the following features:
+ I'm planning for the following features:

   1. releasing and renewing the IP